Why We Need the Lightning Network?

 You can think of payment channels like credit card tabs at a bar: you “open the channel” by giving the bartender your credit card, you “update the channel balance” when you buy another drink, and you “close the channel” once you settle the tab.

-The Lightning Network
+A Complete Guide to The Lightning Network

 The Lightning Network is a large network of payment channels.
-These payment channels do not rely on trust to work, as each user always has access to their own funds.
+These payment channels do not rely on trust to work, as each user always has access to their funds.

 Lightning Network payments can be “routed” through the network.
 Imagine Alice has two channels open, one with Bob and one with Carol.
 Even though there isn’t a channel between Bob and Carol, Bob can still pay Carol by routing the payment through Alice’s node.
 This works because Alice has channels with both Bob and Carol.